Collective rest is more than a break. It's a reset.

-BREAKWEEK, powered by R&R: The Rest of our Lives, is an opportunity for US-based Jewish nonprofit organizations to experiment with a powerful talent intervention - a 1-week org break - in a structured format, paired with implementation guides, coaching support, customized evaluation tools, peer-to-peer engagement and a $5,000 grant.
+BREAKWEEK, powered by R&R: The Rest of our Lives, is an opportunity for US-based nonprofit organizations with Jewish values to experiment with a powerful talent intervention - a 1-week org break - in a structured format, paired with implementation guides, coaching support, customized evaluation tools, peer-to-peer engagement and a $3,000 grant.

 We know there is a cost to shutting your organization down for one week.
 The grant funds, together with the holistic support and guidance, aim to make this opportunity more feasible and meaningful for your organization.